 Click on any test name to learn more.

 Comprehensive Plus Profile

 Total: 10 Tests (E1, E2, E3, Pg, T, D, Cx4)

-The Comprehensive Plus Panel expands on the Comprehensive Hormone Panel and includes estrone (E1) and estriol (E3) plus the Estrogen Quotient.
-The Estrogen Quotient (EQ) is a simple ratio of the cancer protective E3 to the proliferative estrogens E1 and E2.
-The EQ provides an assessment of breast cancer risk, with a lower number (<1.0) indicating increased risk, and a higher number (>1.0) signifying a lower risk.
-For maximum protection, an optimal EQ is >1.5.
-Because the research on the Estrogen Quotient and the protective properties of estriol has not been done with men, this panel is currently recommended for women only.
-This panel should be considered for patients who have:
+The Comprehensive Plus Profile expands on the Comprehensive Hormone Profile and includes estrone (E1) and estriol (E3) plus the Estrogen Quotient.
+Dr. Henry Lemon developed the Estrogen Quotient (EQ) which is a simple ratio of the cancer protective E3 to the proliferative estrogens E1 and E2.
+According to Dr. Lemon, the EQ provides an assessment of breast cancer risk, with a lower number (<1.0) indicating increased risk, and a higher number (>1.0) signifying a lower risk.
+Dr. Lemon’s work stated that for maximum protection, an optimal EQ is >1.5.
+Because the research on the Estrogen Quotient and the protective properties of estriol has not been completed with men, this profile is a consideration for women only.
+This profile should be considered for patients who have:

 • Increased risk of developing breast cancer

 • History of breast cancer or other hormonally sensitive cancers

 • Personal or family history of autoimmune disease• PCOS